bufbuild/docs.buf.build/docs/generate/managed-mode.md

 Protobuf enables you to set [file options][file-options] in your `.proto` files that dictate aspects of how code is generated from those sources.
-Some file options are required by the [`protoc`][protoc] compiler, such as [`go_package`](#go_package_prefix) when generating Go code.
+Some file options are required by the [`protoc`][protoc] compiler in some circumstances, such as [`go_package`](#go_package_prefix) when generating Go code.
 These options have been a pain point in Protobuf development for many years because they require API producers to set values that [don't really belong](#background) in API definitions.

 You can avoid setting these file options when [generating] code from Protobuf sources by enabling **managed mode** in your [`buf.gen.yaml`](../configuration/v1/buf-gen-yaml.md) configuration file.
-When [enabled](#enabled), the `buf` CLI sets file options *on the fly* according to an opinionated set of values so that you no longer need to hard-code them.
+When managed mode is [enabled](#enabled), the `buf` CLI sets some file options on the fly during code generation so that you don't need to hard-code them.

 Managed mode provides options for these languages: